Sitecore/jss/docs/data/routes/upgrade-guides/18.0/en.md

 2. Update all @sitecore-jss/* packages to the latest 18.x version.
 3. Angular sample:
  * Upgrade Angular to version 11.
 Use [Angular update guide](https://update.angular.io/?l=3&v=10.0-11.0).
+4. Next.js sample:
+  * Keep only one `[[...path]]` page if upgrading from the source code of the sample application.
+See the explanation for this in our [Troubleshooting guide for Next.js](/docs/nextjs/troubleshooting#app-fails-to-render-on-vercel-after-1800-upgrade).
 ## API changes in `sitecore-jss` package

 |Service Type|JSS 16.0 API | JSS 18.0 API | change description